New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Multicoloring triangle-free induced subgraphs of the triangular lattice

 We have performed computational experiments for testing the reduction tools defined in the previous section on hexagonal graphs for finding a $(9,4)$-coloring.
-The algorithms were coded in C++ and ran on a Intel Xeon CPU at $2.67$ GHz.
-The computations are grouped into two sets: in the first one, $\core_{\mF_{9,4}}$ is computed for randomly generated hexagonal graphs while in the second one we compute $\core_{\mF_{9,4}\cup \mF'_{9,4}}$ on 'hard' instances of hexagonal graphs containing many induced 9-cycles.
+The algorithms were coded in C++ and ran on an Intel Xeon CPU at $2.67$ GHz and 24 GB of memory.
+The C++ source code can be accessed at \url{https://github.com/otogni/MCD-coloring.git}.